 at VRT, with Debussy, Mendelssohn, Webern and a beautifully arranged folk tune on the menu.
 To watch the concert, click

 here and to listen to Diede's interviews, click

 17 June 2021

-community engagement and commitment to protect public values, the prize commemorates Georges Octors, an exceptional Belgian violinist and conductor,
+the award commemorates Georges Octors, an exceptional Belgian violinist and conductor,

 born to a Congolese mother and a Belgian father in 1923 in Belgian Congo and deceased in June 2020 in Brussels.

 Read more about Georges Octors and the prize here (French).